 EEOC: In conjunction with laws and regulations enforced by the Equal Employment Opportunity Commission (“EEOC”), the Office of Federal Contract Compliance Programs (“OFCCP”) and similar state and local regulatory agencies, we may ask you to provide us with self-identifying information, such as veteran status, gender and ethnicity.
 Providing such self-identifying information is voluntary, but if you do provide us with such information, we may submit that information to the EEOC, the OFCCP, and similar state and local regulatory agencies for business-related purposes, including, but not limited to responding to information requests, fulfilling regulatory reporting requirements and defending against employment-related complaints.

-Non-Personal Information: We may also provide third parties with non-personal information, such as aggregate information regarding users of the Websites, demographic information, and Website usage information without restriction.
+Aggregate Information: We may also provide third parties aggregate information, such as aggregate information regarding users of the Websites, aggregate demographic information, and aggregated or anonymized Website usage information without restriction.
 For example, third parties may have access to information regarding the number of unique page requests, unique users of our Websites, and aggregate information on the types of activities users conducted while on our Websites.

 3. Third-Party Ad Serving and Traffic Analysis and Measurement Services.

 We use reasonable efforts to protect and secure your personal information against unauthorized access or accidental loss.
 Although we do our best to protect your personal information, please remember that the security measures taken are not fool proof; no Website can guarantee that personally identifiable information will be protected in all situations.
 Therefore, we can only state that we will make a reasonable effort to protect from unauthorized access the information that you provide, including, but not limited to, through the use of firewalls and various access controls.
 All information you transmit to us via the Websites is at your own risk.
 We encourage you to use caution when using the Internet.
 This includes not sharing your passwords.